 Over the past few years there are been an increasing amount of momentum behind the idea that reduction of swelling via ice may lead to decreased healing times and poor quality of recovery.
 This could mean a prolonged return to sport or increased risk of re-injury.

-There is a number of building evidence to support this theory (ref) (ref) (ref).
+There is building evidence to support this theory (ref) (ref) (ref).
+However, in saying that, some of this research has poor statistical significance and has been tested in animals.
 One study in particular found that it led to reduced macrophages, both reduced and smaller sized regenerating muscle cells; They also found evidence of abnormal collagen formation (ref).

-Despite the negative effects discussed there are still situations when icing an acute injury may be beneficial.
+Despite the POSSIBLE negative effects discussed there are still situations when icing an acute injury may be beneficial.
 For example, let's say that you're an elite athlete.
 You have the most important competition of your life coming up and you tear a muscle in your shoulder, what will you do?
-If you avoid icing it you now know that you'll have a better recovery.
+If you avoid icing it you MAY have a better long term recovery.
 But, the pain you're experiencing may limit your function and ability to train leading up to the competition.
 This could cost you greatly, at a time like this you may consider ice so you can continue to train and prepare for the competition.

 You may also use it to settle anxiety as a psychological win.
 Many people will gain comfort in the fact that they are taking some sort of action to improve their injury.
 Although recovery might not be optimal the trade off might be worth it if it reduces stress levels associated with the injury.